Background pattern

 • The recommended dose is 4 tablets twice a day (a total of 8 tablets).

 • Take 4 tablets in the morning.
-Then take 4 tablets at night.
+Then take 4 tablets in the evening.

-• If you notice any adverse effects, your doctor may reduce your dose to continue your treatment.
-Always take Zelboraf as directed by your doctor.
+• If you notice any side effects, your doctor may reduce the dose to continue treatment.
+Always take Zelboraf as your doctor has indicated.

-• If you experience vomiting, continue taking Zelboraf as you normally do and do not take an additional dose.
+• In case of vomiting, continue taking Zelboraf as you normally do and do not take an additional dose.

 Take your tablets